OpenNebula/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

 Additional Attributes
 ~~~~~~~~~~~~~~~~~~~~~

 The **raw** attribute offers the end user the possibility of passing by attributes not known by OpenNebula to KVM.
 Basically, everything placed here will be written literally into the KVM deployment file (**use libvirt xml format and semantics**).
+You can selectively disable validation of the RAW data by adding `VALIDATE = "no"` to the `RAW` section.
+By default the data will be checked against the libvirt schema.

 .. code::